 Finally, the media are conscious of their role in meaning transmission.
 They not only depict something, but also the experience that person had with it.
-Additionally, viewers of media frequently look for broader meanings and envisage a situation in which someone (such as a Propaganda and publicity with the reference to world wars, Effects of media violence, Sexual content in media, Media that stir emotions filmmaker) is speaking to someone else (such as a particular target audience) with specific aims and outcomes.
-This also implies that mediaspecific dispositions, such as familiarity with genres, actors, or narrative patterns, have an impact on media use and affective responses to media texts.
+Additionally, viewers of media frequently look for broader meanings and envisage a situation in which someone (such as a filmmaker) is speaking to someone else (such as a particular target audience) with specific aims and outcomes.
+This also implies that media-specific dispositions, such as familiarity with genres, actors, or narrative patterns, have an impact on media use and affective responses to media texts.
 Aesthetic emotions or meta-emotions occur as audiences utilise this information to reflect on the style of media texts or on their own experiences.
 Theoretical arguments have started to expand with the explosion of digital, networked, and mobile media.
 Their affectivity is deeply shaped by features like interactivity, participation, social networking, or artificial intelligence, which provide challenging concerns for media studies.